expo/expo/docs/pages/versions/v45.0.0/sdk/firebase-recaptcha.md

 import {APIInstallSection} from '~/components/plugins/InstallSection';
 import PlatformsSection from '~/components/plugins/PlatformsSection';
 import SnackInline from '~/components/plugins/SnackInline';
+import { Terminal } from '~/ui/components/Snippet';

-**`expo-firebase-recaptcha`** provides a set of building blocks for creating a reCAPTCHA verifier and using that with your Firebase Phone authentication workflow.
+`expo-firebase-recaptcha` provides a set of building blocks for creating a reCAPTCHA verifier and using that with your Firebase Phone authentication workflow.

 > Firebase phone authentication is not possible out of the box using the Firebase JS SDK.
 This because an Application Verifier object (reCAPTCHA) is needed as an additional security measure to verify that the user is real and not a bot.